89luca89/distrobox/docs/useful_tips.md

 `DBX_SUDO_PROGRAM="pkexec" distrobox create --name test --image your-chosen-image:tag --root`

+Finally, you may also have any further distrobox commands use `pkexec` (for example) for rootful containers by appending the line `distrobox_sudo_program="pkexec"` (replace `pkexec` with the desired program) to one of the config file paths that distrobox supports; for example, to '~/.distroboxrc'.

 ## Duplicate an existing distrobox

 It can be useful to just duplicate an already set up environment, to do this,